Savvy Homebody

 Jump to Recipe

-Finished lidded jar of refrigerator pickles next white flowers and fresh uncut cucumbers.
+Finished lidded jar of small batch refrigerator pickles next white flowers and fresh uncut cucumbers.

 Easy Refrigerator Pickles